bucs110FALL22/portfolio-TimZhengBinghamton38/ch09/final/README.md

 ## KNOWN BUGS AND INCOMPLETE PARTS *(list any known bugs or non-working parts)*

+For quotes whose authors have one name (e.g. not in the form firstname, lastname) the other two names do not adjust, allowing for easier wins

 ## REFERENCES *(any resources you use outside of class materials)*

 Fakerapi and its documentation (<https://fakerapi.it/en>)